exercism/docs/building/tracks/new/test-track.md

 ## How to enable the track for testing

 To enable the track for testing, it needs to be added to our database, which is something only site admins can do.
-Please open a topic on the forum requesting this at: https://forum.exercism.org/c/exercism/building-exercism/125.
+Please open a topic on [the forum](https://forum.exercism.org/c/exercism/building-exercism/125) requesting this.

 Note that adding the track to the database will _not_ launch the track, but it _will_ make it accessible on the website for maintainer users.